NotAEpicCoder/Employee-Mod---Lethal-Company/README.md

 INSTALLATION: Create a folder called Bepinex in the Lethal Company folder where the .exe is at..
 Dont know where the exe is?
 Just go to your Steam Library, right click it or click the cogwheel, select manage and browse local files, and your there!
-Then, add cache, config, core, patchers, plugins, and the output in the Bepinex folder.
+By the way, rename the "patchers something something" folder to "patchers" Then, add cache, config, core, patchers, plugins, and the output in the Bepinex folder.

 UNINSTALLATION AND REINSTALLATION: Want to keep the mods but want to turn them on at a later time?
 Just go into the games files and rename the Bepinex folder to whatever you want, then change it back when your ready to have fun!